ansible/ansible/CONTRIBUTING.md

 Testing Requirements
 ====================

-Tests are run by "make tests".
-To run the tests you need the following:-
+Automation tests are run by "make tests" and contain a mixture of integration and "unit" level tests.
+To run the tests you need the following:

    * nose must be installed - https://nose.readthedocs.org/en/latest/
-   * ansible tests require paramiko, PyYAML and json modules
+   * ansible tests require paramiko, PyYAML python modules, and python 2.6+.
-   * The (optional) facter test requires facter to be installed.
+   * Some tests require additional components (facter, ohai) and will be skipped if not available.
-   * Your user environment should allow "ssh myip" (where myip is your ip address) without a password - so a key held in ssh-agent and an authorised_keys entry.
+   * Your user environment should allow "ssh 127.0.0.1" without a password - so a key held in ssh-agent and an authorized_keys entry.

 Contributors License Agreement
 ==============================